Latitude Festival 2026 Guide

 Hotels

-If you’re not camping (or you want a rest day before/after), book early — Latitude weekend availability tightens fast.
-These are the most practical bases for Henham Park.
+If you are not camping, or you want a proper rest day before or after, book early — Latitude weekend availability tightens quickly once the lineup fills out.

 Getting there